Data Table

 **Hide Picklist Values**

-By enabling "Hide Picklist Empty Values," the table becomes "smart."
+Enabling "Hide Picklist Empty Values" makes the table "smart."
 If your current data contains only "Active" and "Pending" records, the filter will hide the "Closed" and "Expired" options.
-This prevents users from filtering by values that would return zero results
+This prevents users from filtering by values that would return zero results.

 Grouping transforms a flat list of data into a structured hierarchy, aggregating similar records under a single, expandable header.
 This layout makes it much easier for users to digest large datasets, spot trends, and navigate categories such as **Status**, **Region**, or **Account Name**.